buger/jsonparser/README.md

 ## Benchmarks

 There are 3 benchmark types, trying to simulate real-life usage for small, medium and large JSON payloads.
 For each metric, the lower value is better.
+Time/op is in nanoseconds.
 Values better than standard encoding/json marked as bold text.

 Compared libraries:
 * https://golang.org/pkg/encoding/json